lfr/lfr.github.io/fun/_posts/2021-2-15-higher-order-functions.md

 layout: post
 title: The most excellent journey to Functional Wonderland
 summary: >-
-  There is a whimsical land of infinite code bliss awaiting for you, and all it takes to get there is for you to think different, but mostly, think simpler, much, much simpler
+  There is a whimsical land of infinite code bliss awaiting, and all it takes to get there is for you to think different, but mostly, think simpler, much, much simpler
 image: /assets/fp.png
 ---